Leadership & Governance

 Board of Directors

-Dr. Mark Heckler was inaugurated as the 18th president of Valparaiso University in October 2008.
-As president, he is the chief executive officer of the University and its primary spokesperson.
+The President is the chief executive officer of the University and its primary spokesperson.
 Responsible for all Valpo’s educational and managerial affairs, the president is appointed by and reports to the Board of Directors.

 President’s Office »